c0d0g3n/docpad-plugin-outputphp/README.md

   For that we would need to write a markdown parser that doesn't escape php code in the first place.
 - Opening p tag disappears when php code is added at begin of paragraph with `removePTags: true`
   - Can possibly be solved if a sign is added that triggers `removePTags: false` for that particular match
+- Php code cannot contain <p> tags.
+It is this limitation or dozens of errors when using multi line php.
+However, html tags should appear if you manually encode them (yet another quirk).
 - Any php code that matches the markdown syntax will be converted into its html counterpart, this may cause unintended behavior.
 At the moment I don't know what behavior is more desired, so I'm settling with the least work intensive method
+- Issues with escaped characters
+- Doesn't handle indention

 <!-- INSTALL/ -->